kshychko/ausdigital-nry/docs/1.0/index.md

  * The DURABILITY date MUST NOT be less than the corresponding `HOC_HEADER` durability date.
  * MUST contain an OBJECT attribute, which contains a content-address of some notarised object.

-The elements in the HOC Detail inherits an `AC_CODE` and NETWORK from the reference to the HOC Detail in the HOC Header.
+The elements in the HOC Detail inherits an `AC_CODE` and `NETWORK` from the reference to the HOC Detail in the HOC Header.

- * If the inherited `AC_CODE` is "0", and `proof.json` NOTARY identifies the same business as the inherited NETWORK, and the listed DURABILITY date is in the future, then the OBJECT this HOC Detail must be available through the API (e.g. `GET /public/{content_address}`)
+ * If the inherited `AC_CODE` is "0", and `proof.json` NOTARY identifies the same business as the inherited `NETWORK`, and the listed DURABILITY date is in the future, then the OBJECT this HOC Detail must be available through the API (e.g. `GET /public/{content_address}`)
- * If the inherited `AC_CODE` is "1", "2" or "3"; and `proof.json` NOTARY identifies the same business as the inherited NETWORK, and the listed DURABILITY date is in the future, and the API Token has a valid identity claim, and the identity in the API token identifies a business in the RESTRICT_LIST of the object, then the OBJECT this HOC Detail MUST be available through the API (e.g. `GET /private/{content_address}`)
+ * If the inherited `AC_CODE` is "1", "2" or "3"; and `proof.json` NOTARY identifies the same business as the inherited `NETWORK`, and the listed DURABILITY date is in the future, and the API Token has a valid identity claim, and the identity in the API token identifies a business in the RESTRICT_LIST of the object, then the OBJECT this HOC Detail MUST be available through the API (e.g. `GET /private/{content_address}`)

  # Related Material